Eric-Robert-Lawson/attractor-oncology/Cancer_Research/BRCA/DEEP_DIVE/BRCA_Cross_Subtype_Literature_Check.md

 Has any published paper used the specific FOXA1÷EZH2 ratio, or any two-protein ratio, to order breast cancer subtypes on a single treatment axis?
-Are values corresponding to the derived sequence (9.38, 8.10, 3.34, 0.52, 0.10 for LumA, LumB, HER2, TNBC, CL) published?
+Are values corresponding to the derived sequence published?

-**Literature finding:**
-A FOXA1/EZH2 axis has been described in the literature, but not as a single ordered ratio across all five subtypes simultaneously.
-The relationship between high FOXA1 (luminal identity) and high EZH2 (silencer, poor prognosis) is established in individual subtype papers.
-A 2020 Nature Communications paper has been cited describing a FOXA1–EZH2 axis shaping breast cancer heterogeneity and endocrine response.
-A separate 2026 Springer/Nature paper specifically describes "EZH2 directs HER2+ breast cancer progression through the [FOXA1 axis]."
-FOXA1 mutations paper in Cancer Cell 2020 also describes chromatin profiles and endocrine influence in relation to FOXA1 in breast cancer.
+**What the literature contains:**
+A FOXA1–EZH2 axis is described in the literature.
+A 2026 Springer/Nature paper describes "EZH2 directs
+HER2+ breast cancer progression through the [FOXA1 axis]."
+A 2020 Nature Communications paper described a FOXA1–EZH2 axis shaping breast cancer heterogeneity and endocrine response.
+FOXA1 as a luminal identity marker is well-established.
+EZH2 as an aggressiveness marker is well-established.
+The inverse relationship between them across subtypes is generally consistent with published data.

+**What is not in the literature:**
-No published paper has:
+No paper has:
+— Derived the specific ordered numeric values
+  (LumA 9.38 > LumB 8.10 > HER2 3.34 > TNBC 0.52
+  > CL 0.10) for the ratio across all five subtypes
-— Derived the specific numeric values (9.38→8.10→3.34→0.52→0.10) — Used the ratio as a universal ordering number across all six subtypes simultaneously — Proposed the ratio as a single point-of-care IHC measurement to stratify therapeutic logic across all subtypes
+— Used the ratio as a single ordering number for universal therapeutic stratification across all six subtypes simultaneously
+— Proposed specific therapeutic cut-points from this ordering (>8 = ET engages directly; ~3 =
+  amplicon intervention first; ~0.5 = EZH2i required
+  first; <0.2 = immune compartment only)
+— Proposed the ratio as a point-of-care IHC tool covering all six subtypes with a single number

-**Verdict: PARTIAL**
+**Verdict: CONVERGENT-NOVEL**

-The FOXA1–EZH2 axis is published in individual subtype contexts and in HER2/luminal comparisons.
-The unified ordering of all six subtypes by a single ratio derived from these two proteins, and the therapeutic cut-points derived from that ordering, are NOVEL to this framework.
+The FOXA1–EZH2 inverse relationship is supported by independent published work.
+The framework's contribution — ordering all six subtypes on a single axis using this ratio, deriving specific therapeutic cut-points from the ordering, and proposing a two-stain IHC decision tool — is original.

-**What this means:**
-The two-protein ratio concept has independent mechanistic support.
-The specific ordering application and clinical stratification tool is original.
+The building blocks (FOXA1 high in luminal, EZH2 high in basal, their inverse relationship) are confirmed.
+The assembly (universal ordered axis, five quantified values, cut-points, clinical stratification logic) is novel.

 ---

-### CS-LIT-2: The six lock type classification (kinase / chromatin / amplicon / epigenetic / structural / root)
+### CS-LIT-2: The six lock type classification

 **Pre-specified question:**
-Has any published framework, review, or classification system described breast cancer using a "mechanism of arrest" taxonomy rather than a receptor-expression taxonomy?
+Has any published framework described breast cancer using a "mechanism of arrest" taxonomy rather than a receptor-expression taxonomy?

-**Literature finding:**
-No published paper was found that classifies breast cancer by the mechanism holding the cell in an aberrant attractor state across all six subtypes simultaneously.
-Current taxonomy is universally receptor-based (ER/PR/HER2) or proliferation-based (PAM50 intrinsic subtypes) or immune-based (TIL scoring, PD-L1).
-No "lock type" or "mechanism of identity arrest" classification system exists in the literature.
+**What the literature contains:**

-Individual subtype papers describe individual mechanisms (e.g., EZH2 silencing in TNBC, CDH1 loss in ILC,
+Current taxonomy is universally receptor-based (ER/PR/HER2), proliferation-based (PAM50), or immune-based (TIL scoring).
+Individual subtype papers describe individual mechanisms: EZH2 silencing in TNBC is published (Schade 2024), CDH1 loss in ILC is published, ERBB2 amplification in HER2 is published, CDK4/6 kinase dysregulation in LumA is published.

+**What is not in the literature:**
-ERBB2 amplification in HER2) but no paper unifies these six mechanisms under a single classification framework that then maps directly to treatment logic.
+No paper unifies these six mechanisms under a single classification framework.
+No paper names them as
+"lock types" or uses the mechanism of identity arrest as the primary taxonomic principle.
+No paper maps all six mechanisms to a single therapeutic logic axis.

 **Verdict: NOVEL**
-The six lock type classification — kinase lock (LumA), chromatin lock (LumB), amplicon lock (HER2), epigenetic lock (TNBC), structural lock (ILC), root lock (CL) — is original to this framework.
-No equivalent taxonomy exists in the published literature.

-**What this means:**
-This is the framework's most structurally original contribution.
-It is not confirmed, not partially published — it is new.
-The individual mechanisms are published in isolation.
-The unified taxonomy is not.
+The individual mechanisms are each published in isolation by independent groups.
+They exist in the literature as separate findings in separate subtype papers.
+The unifying taxonomy — six lock types, one per subtype, each determining a distinct treatment logic — is original to this framework.

+This is not CONVERGENT-NOVEL because the individual papers do not converge on the taxonomy.
+They describe the mechanisms but do not assemble them into a classification system.
+The assembly is not implied or approachable from any published direction.
+It is a new organising principle.

 ---